maximafreiman/bitcoin-simplicity/README.md

 Bitcoin Simplicity is a Bitcoin education project
 covering everything from the fundamentals to the developer level,
-designed so that anyone — including non-technical readers —
+designed so that anyone, including non-technical readers,
 can understand Bitcoin as a whole.

 The approach is straightforward: